Crashed driver accidentally poisoned himself by drinking radiator water

 He suggested Marlborough District Council consider installing reflective roadside marker posts.
 He believed posts would better delineate the road and create a psychological barrier that would keep drivers from straying too close to the edge.

-The Council responded by saying the road near the crash site carried less than 20 vehicles so was not required to have reflective posts.
+The council responded by saying the road near the crash site carried fewer than 20 vehicles a day so was not required to have reflective posts.

 After the trial, it intended to install posts on the inside and outside corners on the Croiselles-French Pass Road and the Te Towaka-Port Ligar Road along with multi-hazard signs.